 After the glue has set for 30 minutes, remove the clamps and peel excess glue using a putty knife.
 Set the panel aside to cure overnight, then sand the panels with 120- and 220-grit sandpaper.
 Enlarge the pilot holes from the pocket holes drilled in the left side apron where it attaches to the top.

 Wood expands and contracts across the width of a board with changes in humidity and temperature.
 If the lid expands and it's glued to the side apron, the wood will split.
 What to do?
-Drill a 3/16" oversize pilot hole inside the pocket hole in the apron.
+Drill a 3/16-in oversize pilot hole inside the pocket hole in the apron.
 This lets the head of the screw pivot and allows the top to move without causing cracks (Photo 4).

 Glue the fixed top to the hinge board (Drawing 2, Project Diagram) -- be sure to align the left end of the parts flush.
 Use scraps clamped across the joints to help keep the boards flush.